Three Critical Elements of a Sound Public Sector Cloud Strategy

 In short, WWT has the emerging technology, expertise and facilities to offer assistance at any point in the cloud journey.

-Federal, state and local government IT organizations, like their private sector counterparts, can enjoy a wealth of benefits from allocating the appropriate workloads to the cloud — but their process, timetable and challenges will be vastly different, and each requires its own “cloud smart” strategy.
+Federal, state and local government IT organizations, like their private sector counterparts, can enjoy a wealth of benefits from allocating the appropriate workloads to the cloud — but their process, timetable and challenges will be vastly different, and each requires its own tailored strategy to succeed.

-The best time to start is now: WWT invites you to attend any of its cloud enablement workshops on the topics of Cloud Migration Readiness and Cloud Maturity.
-These day-long exercises are provided without obligation in advance of a formal migration assessment or cloud foundation assessment.
-We'll help you determine your surest migration path that makes sense for your Public Sector environment.
+The best time to start is now: WWT invites you to speak with our experts on the topic of cloud migration readiness and cloud maturity.
+These conversations are offered without obligation in advance of a formal migration assessment or cloud foundation assessment.
+We'll help you determine the surest migration path that makes sense for your Public Sector environment.